one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 5. Select **vNet2** for the Virtual network.
 6. **Review + create**.
 After validation passes, click  **Create** and then monitor your deployment status.
 It should take less than 10 minutes to spin up the VM.

-## Exercise 4 - Create the third VM
+## Exercise 4 - OPTIONAL - Create the third VM

 We are going to create the third VM using PowerShell within Cloud Shell.
+Only create this VM if you plan on completing the Hub and SPoke Challenge.

 1. Click on the Cloud Shell icon on the taskbar: **>_**
 2. Select **PowerShell**.